zwang695/alexa-skills-list/skills/B017OBYNZU/README.md

 * *Alexa, start Animal Game*

 Think of an animal and Alexa will play with you to guess it by asking questions.
-Please respond yes or no.
+Respond yes or no.

 ***